fastlane/fastlane/spaceship/README.md

 ## API Endpoints

-I won't go into too much technical details about the various API endpoints, but just to give you an idea:
+Overview of the used API endpoints

 - `https://idmsa.apple.com`: Used to authenticate to get a valid session
 - `https://developerservices2.apple.com`: